COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 2. Manage data like an asset, formalizing existing oversight and ownership.
     * Take existing data management and responsibility structures, build on them and formalize them to create a robust data management program that would prevent data duplication and rework, as well as ensure sustainability of Open Data release.
 3. Release data to the public via a strategic and predictable process.
-    * Data releases must account for a multitude of factors, including but not limited to communications with stakeholders, data integrity, personally identifiable information (PII), and ensuring that we describe and release data in a way that meets Open Format specifications.
+    * Data releases must account for a multitude of factors including communications with stakeholders, data integrity, personally identifiable information (PII), and ensuring that we describe and release data in a way that meets Open Format specifications.
 4. Ensure that data are well described and catalogued.
     * Understanding what data we have is crucial to both Open Data and data management.
 We worked with departments to create an initial inventory, and now we need to provide processes for how it can stay current.
 5. Support increased use of data in decision making, as well as innovations in Open Data use.